Wow, what a treasure chest the Old Testament (OT) is,

 The clear message in the NT takes this all to a different level since Jesus radically changed all things.

-We are now permanently outfitted with our “Jedi light saber,” powerful spiritual weapons different than the world (2 Cor.
+We are now permanently outfitted with our “Jedi light saber,” powerful spiritual weapons different than the OT and the world (2 Cor.
 10:3-5).

 Paul uses the OT example of Moses coming down from the mountaintop after God gave him the Ten Commandments.
 From basking in His presence, God’s glory shone on his face, so brilliant that the people could not look at him.
 This example underscores “how much more glorious” the NT is compared to the OT with the coming of Jesus.
 Read 2 Corinthians 3:7-11 yourself as I briefly summarize it.
 Only active learning transforms our minds.

 - If the ministry that brought death came with glory (OT ministry), then the ministry of the Spirit (NT ministry) is “even more glorious” (7-8).

 - If the ministry that condemns men is glorious (OT ministry), “how much more glorious” is the ministry that brings righteousness (NT ministry, 9-10).

 - If what was fading away came with glory (OT ministry), “how much greater” is the glory that lasts forever (NT ministry, 11).

 How could Paul have made this any clear in these three, succinct comparisons?